Artorias2049/blackjack/README.md

 # blackjack
-python based blackjack game custom rules
+python based blackjack game custom rules/n

 When you start the game you are greeted with line telling you how much money you currently possess.
-By default it will be $100.
+By default it will be $100./n
 You can pick a bet ammount but you can't bet above the ammount you have.
 Once you have entered the bet ammount the program will deal you and the dealer 2 cards.
 One of the dealers cards will be hidden.
 You will now be prompted with an option to either hit or stand.
 By pressing h the program will give you an additional card.
 If s is pressed no card is dealt to the user.